ShengYun-Peng/CSE6242-Project/README.md

 ### Description

+* Covid visualization: a globe placed in the center of the screen with line charts and numbers on both sides displaying worldwide stats related to Covid.
+Dragging along the slide bar below, color scheme of each country shown on the globe varies according to the severity of Covid in that region.
+Meanwhile, the total numbers of confirmed cases, deaths and recoveries change dynamically on the right according to the selected date.
 * Twitter visualization: A world globe is shown with the numbers of COVID-19 tweets from worldwide geographic coordinates.
 A higher and redder bar represents more tweets from one location.
 The total number of COVID-19 related tweets in the 2021 March and April is listed.